CircleCI-Archived/orb-starter-kit/README.md

 ### Getting started
 1. Download this repository and unzip it.
 [Download here](https://github.com/CircleCI-Public/orb-starter-kit/archive/master.zip)

-2. Rename the folder to the name you would like to give your orb
+2. Rename the folder to the name you would like to give your orb.

 3. Run the `orb-init.sh` script to begin.
 > The Orb Init script will automate the following tasks:
 >  * Install and update the CircleCI CLI
 > * Request a CircleCI API token if none is currently set.
-> * Set the target GitHub organization
+> * Set the target GitHub organization.
-> * Set the target repo name (based off the folder name by default)
+> * Set the target repo name (based off the folder name by default).
 > * Create the GitHub repository.
 > * Follow the project on CircleCI
 > * Create a public/private key pair.
-> * Store public key on GitHub
+> * Store public key on GitHub.
 > * Store private key on CircleCI (This gives the starter kit the ability to push tags back to GitHub, currently utilized to automatically trigger integration testing and deployment workflows).
 >  * Delete these keys locally.
 >  * Create an Alpha branch
 >  * Modify and replace config.yml file with pre-configured Orb Starter Kit config.
->  * Commit new branch with changes to GitHub
+>  * Commit new branch with changes to GitHub.
 >  * Clean up - The script will remove itself from the repo for the next commit.
 >
 > At this point the script will provide you a link to your new running Workflow on CircleCI which will be automatically building a "hello world" orb, which will be available at `<your namespace>/<your orb>@dev:Alpha`